powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 For each network element of interest, flow decomposition outputs contain the following elements:
 - Reference flow : active power flow that is considered as the reference for the decomposition.
 It is actually equal to the sum of all the flow parts calculated by the algorithm.
+Reference AC flows are available on terminal 1 and 2.
 - Allocated flow : allocated flow part of the network element's flow.
 - Internal flow : internal flow part of the network element's flow.
 It is calculated as the loop flow from the country which network element is part of (interconnections are considered as part of no specific country, so will always have an internal flow to 0).